Lakshmi1799/Devops-Jenkins-Project/README.md

 ### Servers are configured using ansible

-- softwares are installed on web, app and db servers using playbooks.
+- Softwares are installed on web, app and db servers using playbooks.
-- Also roles are being created and executed when required
+- Also roles are being created and executed when required.

 ### Jenkins Installation

-- Go into aws console and server
+- Go into aws console and server.
-- We can use `MobaXterm` or PuTTy to connect to the server, but we don't need to convert the key when using with `MobaXTerm`
+- We can use `MobaXterm` or PuTTy to connect to the server, but we don't need to convert the key when using with `MobaXTerm`.

 ```sh
 > sudo su - # be the root user